 - In healthy individuals, it looks bright red, like meat.
 Whereas, in people with obesity, the heart looks yellow because of the yellow fatty layer.

 - The heart is covered by a sac-like structure, called the pericardium.
-Pericardium is a double-layered membrane, which sustains the heart’s structure.
+The pericardium is a double-layered membrane, which sustains the heart’s structure.

 What Is The Shape Of Human Heart